-Google is the main way people interact with the web, and if you're not ranking first in the results for your brand name - many people abandon the search and miss out on becoming your customer.
+Google is the main way people find businesses online, so if you're not ranking for your brand name, you're missing out on potential customers.

 It's important to note that nearly all forms of marketing lead to someone making a Google search.
 Way more people search your name than enter your URL - it's just easier, with fewer chances for stuffing up.

-But how do we choose a brand name that's good for SEO?
+There are a few things you can do to choose a brand name that's good for SEO

 1. Search Competition